 2.14.3 Households, Income and Poverty

 Table 2-15 displays the number of households and average household sizes in the state and ZOI.
-There were approximately 231,718 households in the ZOI with an average household size of 2.53.
+In 2021, there were approximately 231,718 households in the ZOI with an average household size of 2.53 people.